Tuesday, 8 October 2024

 If it is going to be difficult to neutralise the bunkers with firepower alone then ideally all of the elements above should combine to create the circumstances whereby infantry can close with them.
 Once out of their firing arcs the infantry have a much better chance of eliminating the occupants.
 I'm no longer seeing the solution here as the armour busting the bunkers, rather I'm seeing the infantry doing the actual busting and the armour providing the suppressive fire that lets them reach the target.
 If the armour can inflict damage in the process, so much the better, but it shouldn't be dependent on their success.

 With that all said we've decided to give this one a replay without making any further changes.
 Let's see if the British can do better with improved tactics and without the slightly unusual impact of so many wounds to senior leaders to drop their force morale.
+You can see if they manage to be more successful in this post.

 You can follow all of the games in this campaign and in many others on this page.